-We live in a day when many are claiming that all truth is relative and there are no absolutes.
-Moral agency, which invites the choice between right and wrong, has been replaced by a distorted notion of free agency-the choice between alternatives.
-Elder Boyd K. Packer clarifies this point of doctrine in his discussion of the "pro-choice" philosophy in his conference talk entitled "Our Moral Environment":

-Regardless of how lofty and moral the "pro-choice" argument sounds, it is badly flawed.
-With that same logic one could argue that all traffic signs and barriers which keep the careless from danger should be pulled down on the theory that each individual must be free to choose how close to the edge he will go...
-The phrase "free agency" does not appear in scripture.
-The only agency spoken of there is moral agency, "which," the Lord said, "I have given unto him, that every man may be accountable for his own sins in the day of judgment" (D&C 101:78; emphasis added).
-(66-67)
+We live in a day when many are claiming that all truth is relative and that there are no absolutes.
+Moral agency, which invites the choice between right and wrong, has been replaced by a distorted notion of agency-the choice between alternatives.
+President Boyd K. Packer clarifies this point of doctrine in his discussion of the "pro-choice" philosophy in his conference talk entitled "Our Moral Environment": "Regardless of how lofty and moral the 'pro-choice' argument sounds, it is badly flawed.
+With that same logic one could argue that all traffic signs and barriers which keep the careless from danger should be pulled down on the theory that each individual must be free to choose how close to the edge he will go. . . .
+The phrase 'free agency' does not appear in scripture.
+The only agency spoken of there is moral agency, 'which,' the Lord said, 'I have given unto him, that every man may be accountable for his own sins in the day of judgment' (D&C 101:78; italics added)."